2017-18 Undergraduate and Graduate Catalogs

 Department Admission Standards

 Fall applications due May 30 for international students and July 30 for all other students.

 Spring applications due September 30 for international students and November 30 for all other students.

 - A completed MSU Graduate School application submitted online is required; paper applications are not accepted.
 Access the online application at www.minotstateu.edu/graduate and select Apply Now.
 Detailed admissions requirements and instructions are also available on the Graduate School website.
 The exception to this application is for readmission (available on the Graduate School website under Forms).

 - Requirements and Instructions.
 Detailed admission requirements and instructions can be found at http://www.minotstateu.edu/graduate/future_students.

 - In order for a student to pursue a graduate degree at MSU, the student must complete the formal online application for admission to the Graduate School and receive an official letter granting admission.
 Students are required to have a minimum undergraduate grade point average (GPA) of at least 2.75 (on a 4.0 scale) for admission consideration.
 A GPA of 3.00 or above for the last 60 hours of coursework will be considered if a student does not meet the 2.75 requirements.
 Students who do not meet either GPA requirement may appeal to the department chairperson for consideration.

-- Required Test Scores.
-Applicants to the MSM program who have a last 60 hour GPA of at least 3.00 are not required to take the Graduate Record Examination (GRE) or Graduate Management Admissions Test (GMAT).
+- Required Test Score: Applicants who have a last 60 hour GPA of at least a 3.0 are not required to take the Graduate Record Examination (GRE) or Graduate Management Admissions Test (GMAT).
 The GRE/GMAT test will be required for those applicants who do not meet the above criteria.
 Acceptable scores will be at or above the 50th percentile.